hughesevoanth/glsmr/README.md

 ### Brief description of glsmr steps

+1. Setting up the data
 	1. identify oucome outliers and turn into NA
 	2. identify exposure outliers and turn into NA
 	3. estimate Shapiro Wilk W-statistics for outcome
 	4. estimate Shapiro Wilk W-statistics for exposure
+	5. if requested rank normal transform the outcome
+	6. derive the IV-free exposure with > residuals( lm(exposure ~ iv) ) + mean(exposure)
+	7. derive instrument predicted exposure.
+Sometimes called d.hat.
+	8. fit a no exposure GAM with defined parametric and smooth covariables to extract outcome residuals.
+	9. stratify the data by the exposure for stratified observational analyses
+	10. stratify the data by the iv-free-exposure for the stratified MR analyses
+2. Observational Modeling
+	1. fit a NULL GAM with exposure modeled as a parametric term
+	2. fit a full GAM with the exposure modeled as a smooth term
+	3. test for non-linearity with a F-test
+	4. test for non-lineariry with a Likelihood-Ratio test (LRT)
-5. fit a standard lm() linear model to full data set
+	5. fit a linear ( lm() ) model where all covariables are parametric terms and extract summary statsistics.
-6. fit a null GAM to full data set, where the exposure is modeled as a parametric variable
+	6. fit a linear model to the exposure stratified data and extract summary statistics
-7. fit a GAM to the full data set, where the exposure is modeled as a smooth variable
+	7. fit a univariable linear model to the stratified data but using the GAM residuals from step1.7 as the outcome and extract summary statistics.
-8. perform an F-test to determine if a non-linear exposure model is better than the linear null model (step 7 vs step 6)
-9. stratify the data
-10. run a standard observational linear model on each strata
-11. run a TSLS (ivreg) on the full data set
-12. estimate d.hat or the instrument predicted exposure
+	8. perform a meta analysis and a meta analysis with a modulator (mean of stratified exposures) term to results of 2.6 and 2.7.
+3. MR Modeling
-13. fit a null GAM to full data set, where d.hat is modeled as a parametric variable
+	1. fit a NULL IV GAM setting the IV-predicted-exposure from step 1.7 as a parametric term.
-14. fit a GAM to full data set, where d.hat is modeled as a smooth variable
+	2. fit a full IV GAM setting the IV-predicted-exposure from step 1.7 as a smooth term.
-15. perform an F-test to determine if a non-linear d.hat model is better than the linear null model (step 14 vs step 13)
-16. run a tsls ivreg model on each strata
+	3. test for non-linearity with a F-test.
+	4. test for non-linearity with a Likelihood-Ratio test (LRT).
+	5. estimate the (complete|full data) instrument on exposure effect (beta_ie)
+	6. estimate the (complete|full data) instrument on outcome effect (beta_io)
+	7. estiamte the (complete|full data) causal effect using the ratio method beta_iv = beta_io/beta_ie
+	8. estimate the causal MR effect using ivreg Rpackage.
+	9. estimate beta_ie on the iv-free-exposure stratified data
+		1. NOTE: the exposure remains the exposure, not the iv-free-exposure
+	10. perfom a meta-analysis on the stratified beta-ie to test the IV-assumption (heterogeneity among strata)
+	11. estimate beta_io on the iv-free-exposure stratified data
+	12. estimate beta_iv on the iv-free-exposure stratified data using the ratio method
+		1. beta_ie (denominator) is set as the full data set estimate from step 3.4
+		2. beta_ie (denominator) is set as the stratfied data set estimated from step 3.9
+	13. estimate beta_iv on the iv-free-exposure stratified data using the ivreg Rpackage
+	14. perfom a meta-analysis on beta_iv from step 3.13

 ### objects returned by glsmr as a list